The first 30 minutes after an accident are the most critical to treatment of dental trauma.

 For discomfort use Children's Tylenol, Advil, or Motrin as directed for the age of the child

 Alabaster Pediatric Dentistry has over 150 years of combined experience.
-We are present at 2 locations to serve you better.
+We are present at Alabaster location.
 Dr. Charles Bordenca started the practice 40 years ago and recently retired.

 Our team specializes in infants, children, teens, and people with special needs.
 We strive to achieve special bonds with our patients, and pride ourselves on being a part of your child's overall health.
 Come to us for friendly and personable care.